Sport Billy: Production

 Sport Billy was originally a German comic character created by Rolf Deyhle out of his love for cartoons in 1977, and already had a presence in Europe and parts of Latin America.
 The comics were written and drawn by Walter Neugebauer, Gisela Künstner, and Kurt Italiaander, and followed the sporting adventures of Billy, his friends Susy and Dickie (who was later dropped from the comics), and his dog Hannibal.
 Sport Billy was adopted by FIFA as the fair-play mascot for the FIFA World Cup, and a trophy of the character was presented to the sporting team at the 1978 tournament.
 The character was internationally used as a mascot in many sporting youth programs, for the purpose of promoting sportsmanship and fair play.
 Sport Billy Productions, owners of the Sport Billy franchise, licensed the property to Filmation so that the studio could create a cartoon based on the character.
 As a European character, Sport Billy's main sport was association football, and this was reflected in the introductory sequence of the program.
 Susy and Hannibal were renamed "Lilly" and "Willy".

 The series consisted of 26 episodes.
 It was marketed at MIPTV Media Market in Cannes in April 1980, and first broadcast in September by ARD in West Germany.
 In the original English version, Sport Billy was voiced by Lane Scheimer, the son of producer Lou Scheimer, who voiced the Olympian Computer.
 Sport Lilly, Queen Vanda and Pandusa were voiced by Joyce Bulifant, and Willy, Sportikus XI, Sipe and Poco were voiced by Frank Welker.
 The series was scheduled for broadcast on NBC in the United States in the fall of 1980, but the US Olympics boycott almost bankrupted NBC, whose payment for the broadcasting rights was predicated on high domestic interest.
 The series was shelved for two years until after the 1982 FIFA World Cup, when it aired as a summer replacement for The Adventures of Rocky and Bullwinkle and Friends in NBC's Saturday morning children's programming.
-It was the last first-run series produced by Filmation to air on NBC.
+(Note: Attributed to multiple references:) It was the last first-run series produced by Filmation to air on NBC.
 The series was also shown in the United Kingdom, Ireland, France, Gibraltar, Italy, Yugoslavia, Brazil, Australia, New Zealand, the Netherlands, Greece, Cyprus, Spain, Turkey, Peru, Mexico, Portugal, Romania, Czechoslovakia and other countries.
 In contrast to its success elsewhere, the series did lower numbers in U.S. syndication than Rocky and Bullwinkle, The Jetsons and Jonny Quest, but more than The Space Kidettes, The Roman Holidays and Samson & Goliath.

 Parts of the early episodes were recut into a television film shown on HBO in 1980 and RTÉ2 in 1986.
 It was written by Reubin Guberman, produced by William L. Cooper Jr. and Wolfgang Stein, and directed by Peter Fernandez.
 All the voices in the film were redubbed by Fernandez, Corinne Orr and Lionel Wilson to fit in the new script for linking the episodes together.
 The film was released split in parts as "episodes" on VHS in the UK.